Posted on behalf of Stephens, Anderson & Cummings on Oct 25, 2016 in Product Liability

 Approximately 300,000 of these vehicles still need to be repaired, but the owners of these vehicles have been difficult to reach, according to Honda spokesman Chris Martin.

 If you were injured or lost a loved one after a Takata airbag ruptured in a crash, contact our Takata airbag defect attorneys to find out if you can pursue a product liability claim.
+By reaching out to a Fort Worth injury lawyer at our law firm, we can review the details of your incident and then determine if you have a case.

 Contact us today by calling (877) 920-9009 or live chat with a representative.